 What to do if you feel unwell: Go to a pharmacie.
-They are indicated by a green cross, usually an illuminated one.
+They are indicated by an illuminated green cross.
 The larger pharmacies in the central areas should have someone who speaks some English.
 Pharmacists will not only suggest helpful medications for whatever ails you, but if they think that you might need a doctor’s help, they can suggest one who will see you fairly quickly by appointment (better than trying your luck at a hospital) or give you the address of the nearest S.O.S.
 Médecins (a walk-in clinic).

 What to wear: We usually dress in a style that in North America would be considered office casual – pants and a shirt for Norman, skirt or good pants and a blouse or sweater for Philippa.
-You can wear jeans, but they must be smart jeans (you’ll notice that many Parisians wear pressed jeans with a knifelike crease).
+You can wear jeans, but they must be smart jeans (unless you are already a supermodel, in which case, anything goes).
 Buy comfortable leather walking shoes that are not sports shoes; this is the most important investment you can make, because you will walk miles.
 We each have a fairly formal coat for cool days, worn with a scarf, because everyone seems to wear a scarf.
 We dress up a bit in the evenings if we are going to a restaurant – jacket and tie with good pants and dress shoes for Norman, dress or skirt/blouse with pantyhose and pumps for Philippa.

 How to behave: Paris is a big city, and like all big cities, it has pickpockets who operate wherever there are big crowds, as well as red-light districts, some rougher neighbourhoods, and so on.
 Keep your valuables close to you, don’t flash a lot of bling, and after dark, keep to well-lighted, well-travelled streets if you are on your own.
 If someone approaches you on the street offering to sell something they have just “found,” such as a piece of jewellery, move away.
 It’s a popular scam.